aloetesting/aloe_webdriver/docs/other.rst

 Using the HTML ``id`` is generally considered bad BDD, but sometimes it is the only way to unambiguously refer to an element.
-It is strongly recommended to find a more behaviour mechanism to describe your test.
+It is strongly recommended to find a more behavioral mechanism to describe your test.

 Use :meth:`step.behave_as` to call these steps from ones of your own step to abstract the mechanics of your website into something more descriptive.
 This